 It is always recommended that a doctor be consulted before herbs are added to diet, as they can interact with medication or other systems if taken improperly or in unhealthy amounts.
 These, when used correctly, can really help those children who need it.

-Massage therapy can have great effects for children and adults that are living with SPD.
+Massage therapy or remedial massage can have great effects for children and adults that are living with SPD.
 This is because massage therapy is great for physical, emotional and mental stress, so SPD fits right into the category for its help and benefits.
 See remedial massage for cerebral palsy.

 Think about massage therapy in itself for a moment, and you’ll see how it all fits together.
 Massage therapy comes in many forms.
 It can be deep tissue massage for muscle pain, light massage therapy in targeted areas for local pain and stress relief, and light touches on pressure points that alleviate pressure and discomfort.
 All of these forms of massage therapy can help those with chronic pain, anxiety, depression, and motor movement problems.